-This theme aims to create a more cohesive society by providing shared spaces and services in the city.
+This theme has aimed to create a more cohesive society by providing shared spaces and services in the city.

-We will play a leadership role in creating a necklace of shared civic space in the west of the city by convening partners, engaging with citizens – we will transform land into a shared civic space which will improve connectivity between the city centre and outlying communities and neighbourhoods.
+We have played a leadership role in creating a necklace of shared civic space in the west of the city by convening partners, engaging with citizens – transforming land into a shared civic space which will improve connectivity between the city centre and outlying communities and neighbourhoods.

-This project aims to promote positive attitudes towards shared public space, help address post conflict issues, improve connectivity in the city and build on the city’s wider potential.
+This project has aimed to promote positive attitudes towards shared public space, help address post conflict issues, improve connectivity in the city and build on the city’s wider potential.

 ||An exciting shared space project focusing on 12 interlinked sites comprising of a core project located at the Springfield Road interface incorporating Springfield Dam, Springfield Park, the Invest NI site and Paisley Park.

 The focus of the building positive relations theme has been the promotion of respect, cultural diversity and an environment where people can live, learn and socialise together, free from prejudice, hate and intolerance.

 Projects in this theme have encouraged interaction between residents and groups from divided neighbourhoods, explored history in a sensitive manner, built mutual understanding and promoted inclusion and integration of minority ethnic communities.